-- The University Honors Program is indeed a highly competitive program and acceptance does set the admitted student apart.
-But such recognition alone will not lead to satisfaction if the student's goals are out of sync with the Program's values that also include community, diversity, leadership, lifelong learning, global and community engagement, and research.
+- The University Honors Program is indeed highly competitive and acceptance does set the admitted student apart.
+But such recognition alone will not lead to satisfaction if the student's goals are out of sync with the Program's values: community, diversity, leadership, lifelong learning, global and community engagement, and research.

-- Advanced courses in high school, whether Honors, AP, or IB, are significantly different from our Honors core courses.
-The latter prompt students to see beyond disciplinary boundaries and to understand the importance of interconnected knowledge for addressing the big challenges of our times.
-Not infrequently, Honors students enter college with an eye toward acquiring expertise in a particular field (e.g., medicine, engineering, business, international studies).
-The continuation of a highly compartmentalized understanding of education, combined with the ambition of getting into the best post-graduate institution, can lead to resentment at having to study topics outside of the student's chosen discipline(s), as well as participating in experiential learning projects and maintaining a portfolio.
-Students who want a streamlined course of study that supports a more focused approach to education might not find the University Honors Program appropriate for their purposes.
+- Advanced courses in high school are significantly different from our Interdisciplinary Honors courses.
+Our curriculum prompts students to see beyond disciplinary boundaries and to understand the importance of interconnected knowledge for addressing the big challenges of our times.
+Those who enter with an eye toward acquiring expertise only in a particular field (e.g., medicine, engineering, business, international studies) can be dissatisfied when when asked to study topics outside of their chosen discipline.
+Those who want a streamlined course of study might not find the Interdisciplinary Honors option appropriate.

-- UW Honors Core courses under the HONORS rubric are indeed limited to between 25 and 35 students, and students in these classes are among the most accomplished at the university.
-But these courses represent less than a third of the required credits to graduate.
-All UW students are likely to find themselves in a class of several hundred over the course of their study here.
-Students entering the UW Honors Program must be excited to attend a large public university - one that offers amazing opportunities not available at small colleges.
-The UW Honors Program, among other things, does make the university feel smaller, but it does not isolate its students from the larger university community.
+- Many of our courses are limited to 25-35 students.
+But these represent less than a third of the required credits to graduate from the University of Washington.
+All UW students will find themselves in a class of several hundred during their time here.
+Those entering Honors must be excited to attend a large public university - one that offers amazing opportunities not available at small colleges.
+Honors does make the university feel smaller, but it does not isolate its students from the larger university community.

-- Students accepted into the Honors Program are indeed academically talented, but applicants should be aware of the fact that we employ a holistic approach to reading applications.
-The valedictorian of a class with 2400 on the SAT and a 4.0 overall GPA with lots of extra-curriculars may not be admitted into the Program if her/his essay makes it clear that s/he is not interested in pursuing a broad-based education.
-We are looking for those students who not only show academic ability and promise, but whose goals for their education include but also transcend a future career; in particular, we seek students who are intellectually curious and willing to take academic risks in order to expand the boundaries of their knowledge.
-For in doing this, such students are the ones who are more likely to expand the boundaries of knowledge in their fields after graduation.
+- We employ a holistic approach to evaluating applications.
+The valedictorian with 2400 SAT, a 4.0 GPA, and lots of extracurriculars may not be admitted if the application makes clear that the student is not interested in a broad-based interdisciplinary education.
+We look for those who not only show academic ability and promise, but whose educational goals include but also transcend a future career.
+Those who are intellectually curious and willing to take academic risks in order to expand the boundaries of their knowledge are more likely to embody a life of continuous growth and learning.

-- Envisaging Honors as a fast track to a graduate or professional program is not only out of sync with the philosophy of the Program, more importantly completion of this or any honors program does not in itself guarantee admission into any program.
-It is but one of numerous factors that are taken into consideration by program evaluators at the graduate level.
-Graduation from the UW Honors Program has indeed contributed toward future academic and professional success for the majority of our students, but it is our goal that graduates of this program leave the UW not only experts in their chosen fields but also committed to continuing their education both professionally and personally, serving their various communities as leaders, and engaging the world as global citizens.
+- Completion of Honors does not in itself guarantee admission into any future program.
+It is but one of numerous factors that are taken into consideration by evaluators at the graduate and professional level.
+Graduation from Honors has indeed contributed toward academic and professional success for the majority of our students, but it is our goal that our graduates leave the UW not only experts in their chosen fields but also committed to continuing their education both professionally and personally, serving their various communities as leaders, and engaging the world as global citizens.

-Surveys submitted by those attending the UW Honors Program have shown us again and again that students who enter the Program for the wrong reasons either end up leaving or completing it with less satisfaction than anticipated.
+Our experience has shown us that students who enter the Program for the wrong reasons either end up leaving or completing it with less satisfaction than anticipated.
 It is critical, then, that students, parents, teachers, and counselors consider the values and goals of the UW Honors Program before applying.
-Students who commit to our broader concept of a college education uniformly report that they have been transformed by the experience.
+Students who commit to our broader concept of a college education report that they have been transformed by the experience.
 It is this quality that makes our Program truly distinctive.